KL Rahul ruled out of first Test, Suryakumar Yadav added to squad | Sports-Games

 - India

-Senior India opener KL Rahul was on Tuesday ruled out of the two-Test series against New Zealand due to a muscle strain in his left thigh.
+Senior India opener KL Rahul was on Tuesday ruled out of the two-Test series against New Zealand due to a muscle strain in his left thigh, a development which is expected to open up debut opportunity for either Shreyas Iyer or Suryakumar Yadav.

-Suryakumar Yadav, who was a part of India's Test squad that travelled to England, has been added to the side.

 ''Team India batsman KL Rahul has sustained a muscle strain on his left thigh and has been ruled out of the upcoming 2-match Paytm Test series against New Zealand,'' BCCI said in a release.